mikolajkania/mikolajkania.github.io/_posts/2019-01-02-all-you-need-to-know-about-string-performance-in-java.md

 With printing deduplication statistic enabled (*-XX:+UseG1GC -XX:+UseStringDeduplication -XX:+PrintStringDeduplicationStatistics*) I was able to check how string presence can drop.
 From 100k samples 50133 entries were unique and deduplication was able to cover 33476 strings from whole JVM process.
 Look nice but results from a real application would be very different.

 Disadvantages?
-It is only directed to applications where repeating strings are a real problem, works only w G1 garbage collector which has one more constantly working process attached to itself (CPU usage) and statistics cannot be printed on newest Java version, OpenJDK 11.0.1, due to error.
+It is only directed to applications where repeating strings are a real problem, works only w G1 garbage collector which has one more constantly working process attached to itself (CPU usage) and statistics cannot be printed on newest Java version, OpenJDK 11.0.1, [due to error](https://bugs.openjdk.java.net/browse/JDK-8211821){:target="_blank"}.
 This is why I used JVM option *-XX:+UseG1GC*, as before Java 9 G1 was not the default garbage collector.
 Keep also in mind that String deduplication was added in Java version 8u20.

 ## Compact Strings